 This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
-This category includes factors such as student outcomes, rating, awards, attendance etc. Employee contends that she did not receive any credit for her contributions at Woodson - organization of field trips; participation in assemblies at Woodson; and collaboration with the Meridian Center to make cultural programs available to Woodson students.
-However, the principal has discretion to award points in this area giving her independent knowledge of the employees and student body.
-Moreover, this Office cannot substitute its judgment for that of the principal at Woodson.
+Employee received zero (0) points in this area and contends that her performance evaluations is inconsistent with the statements contained within the CLDF.
+Employee states that she participated in several committees within the DCPS.
+She asserts that she should have been given some credit for her contributions and accomplishments just as her colleagues.
+This category includes factors such as student outcomes, rating, awards, attendance etc. However, Employee has not provided any substantial evidence to indicate how she contributed to the student body.
+The principal has discretion to award points in this area giving her independent knowledge of the employees and student body.
+Moreover, this Office cannot substitute its judgment for that of the principal at Ross.